)

 DMV.org isn’t an official DMV website.
 The company clearly states on its website that it’s unaffiliated with the real DMV.
 It has a large disclaimer at the top of the site that reads: “DMV.ORG is a privately owned website that is not owned or operated by any state government agency.”

 Despite the disclaimer, past users have made complaints on the company’s Better Business Bureau (BBB) profile about paying for services from DMV.org and affiliated partner companies before realizing it's not an official website for their local DMV.
-Users have complained about not receiving any refund or being able to get in touch with DMV.org, as you can see below.[1]

 Under its visitor agreement, DMV.org states that “the information and features included in this site have been compiled from a variety of sources, are for informational purposes only, and are subject to change at any time without notice.”[2]

-DMV.org’s privacy policy explains that it records many of your actions while on the site and provides it to advertisers and other partners.
+DMV.org’s privacy policy explains that it records many of your actions while on the site and provides this information to advertisers and other partners.
 Know that if you fill out any forms, numerous organizations will likely gain access to your contact information, such as your phone number and name.
 You may receive unwanted spam through email or text messages as a result.[3]

 )

-Learn More: 10 Best Car Insurance Comparison Sites (2025)
+Learn More: 10 Best Car Insurance Comparison Sites (2026)

 Services offered by DMV.org

-DMV.org’s main selling point is “simplifying the DMV,” which the company states on its homepage.
+DMV.org’s main selling point is “simplifying the DMV,” which the company states on its home page.
 Some of the services it claims to offer include driver’s license and registration renewal, car insurance comparison, address changes, practice tests, and driving record access.
 But DMV.org doesn’t actually offer these services.
 Instead, DMV.org links customers to third-party companies that may charge unnecessary fees that your local, real DMV won’t.

 DMV.org is essentially a middleman that collects money for online services the real DMV doesn’t charge for.
 You should avoid it in every instance.
-For example, if you need to renew your license, get a Real ID, schedule an appointment, or pay for one or more tickets, navigate to your local DMV’s real website instead of DMV.org.
+For example, if you need to renew your license, get a REAL ID, schedule an appointment, or pay for one or more tickets, navigate to your local DMV’s real website instead of DMV.org.

 Where to find official state DMVs